The China Lake Museum Foundation Invites You....

 For the most up to date information on Museum events, join us on the CLMF Facebook Page

-The Foundation is proud to announce that Mr. Bruce Auld has joined the Museum as it's Chief Development Officer.
-We look forward to the addition of Mr. Auld's unique capabilities to the Museum's current and future growth.
+The Foundation is proud to announce that Mr. Bruce Auld has been selected for and accepted the position of the Museum's Chief Development Officer (CEO).
+We look forward to the addition of Mr. Auld's unique management capabilities to the Museum's daily operation, and its current and future growth.
 Click the link above for more detailed information.

 The Foundation will hold its 14th annual dinner-auction fundraiser on May 31, 2014 at the Kerr McGee Center in Ridgecrest, CA. Mark your calendar now and plan to attend for a fun-filled evening.
 View pictures of the 2011 event on the link below.